jmy-kellogg/tyfyc-react/README.md

 # Tyfyc

 Tyfyc stands for “thank you for your consideration” this is to assist in customizing a person resume.
-This tool will allow you to upload your resume and auto update it according to a given job post.
+This tool will allow you to upload your resume and job post you are interested in.
+You can then tailor your resume and track the application in one place.

 ![Alt text](public/app-preview.png)

 ## Features
-- [ ] Manually add/change resume
+- [X] Manually add/change resume
-- [ ] Formats resume to downloadable PDF
+- [X] Formats resume to downloadable PDF
-- [ ] Saves locally in cookies
+- [X] Saves locally in cookies
-- [ ] Autofill resume from an existing resume
+- [X] Autofill resume from an existing resume
+- [ ] Saves Application details to csv
 - [ ] Updates resume according to job posting

 ## Installation